 <!ENTITY r1 '<g ref="#r1">r</g>' > <!ENTITY r2 '<g ref="#r2">r</g>' >

 which would enable the same material to be encoded as follows:

 <p>Wo&r1;ds in this manusc&r2;ipt are sometimes written in a funny way.</p>

-receipt, this might be
+receipt, this might be represented as follows:

 Note however that this technique employs markup objects to provide a link between a character in the document and some annotation on that character.
 Therefore, it cannot be used in places where such markup constructs are not allowed, notably in attribute values.

 5.4 Adding New Characters